RodrigoCapuzzi/RodrigoCapuzzi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Collinson Group as a Business Intelligence Analyst
+- 🔭 I’m currently working at Pagar.me as a Business Intelligence Analyst
 - 👨‍🎓 I’m currently learning C, Java and Shellscript at College.
 - 👨‍🔧 I work with SQL, Dax, Python and VBA
 - 💻 I want to R, Html, CSS and Javascript